Code-Institute-Submissions/memory-blocks/README.md

 - A button to exit the memorizing time component of the game before the timer runs out.

-- A settings section where the player could for example change the timings, reset their highscore, change the colour pallette.
+- A settings section where the player could, for example, change the timings, reset their highscore, change the colour palette.

 - Instead of colours the player could switch the squares to pictures.

 - A function could be added to the JavaScript file to limit the number of an individual colour being generated for a grid.
-For example no more than three of one colour could appear in the easy grid.
+For example, no more than three of one colour could appear in the easy grid.

 ## Technologies Used